telerik/kendo-ui-core/docs/AngularJS/how-to/nesting-widgets.md

 # Nest Widgets

+Your AngularJS project might require you to nest Kendo UI widgets.

-To nest Kendo UI widgets in AngularJS applications, make sure that the parent widget is initialized _before_ you initialize the nested one.
-In such cases, the [`k-ng-delay`](http://docs.telerik.com/kendo-ui/AngularJS/introduction#delay-widget-initialization) directive might come in handy.
+To achieve this behavior, make sure that the parent widget is initialized before you initialize the nested component.
+In such cases, you can use the [`k-ng-delay`](http://docs.telerik.com/kendo-ui/AngularJS/introduction#delay-widget-initialization) directive.

-The example below demonstrates how to nest a Kendo UI Editor widget in a Kendo UI TabStrip one.
+The following example demonstrates how to nest a Kendo UI Editor in a Kendo UI TabStrip.

 ###### Example